zzxwill/oss/intl.en-US/Utilities/ossimport/FAQs.md

     [RequestId]: Unknown
     ```

-    Reason: Non-ECS machines cannot use the internl domain name.
+    Reason: Non-ECS machines cannot use the internal domain name.

 -   31. The specified bucket is not valid